-But he had anticipated from studying under Western teachers in Calcutta that attack would come; and he was ready when it did.
+Western teachers in Calcutta that an attack would come; and he was ready.

-Four conceptions--Hinduism [pure, ideal; in the world], Vedanta [pure, ideal; in the world; transcendent], Advaita Vedanta [pure, ideal; transcendent; classical], and Sanatana Dharma or the Religion Eternal [transcendent; in the world]--are all for defense.
-Western scholars who write off Vivekânanda as a revivalist or Hindu chauvinist locate these passages which seem to comprise the larger part of his articulated mission.
+Four conceptions--Hinduism [pure, ideal; in the world], [pure, ideal; in the world and yet transcendent], Vedanta Advaita Vedanta [pure, ideal; transcendent; classical], and Sanatana Dharma or the Religion Eternal [transcendent--yet in the world]--are all for defense.
+Those who write off Vivekananda as a revivalist or Hindu chauvinist locate these passages which became the larger part of his brief life.
 By defending Hinduism et. al. from its ideal vantage point and with its best formulations and intentions, he merely pointed to its highest vision.
 Arnold Toynbee shortly thereafter wrote in An Historian's History of Religion that this was the right of all religions to present their ideal--but not their right to compare that ideal with the actualities of another religion.
 Ideals are compared with ideals, realities with realities.
-Those who attacked Hinduism compared their best and noblest intentions with India's worst, and Vivekânanda came prepared, presenting the ideal as Hinduism's reality.
+Those who attacked Hinduism compared their best and noblest intentions with India's worst, and Vivekananda came prepared, presenting its ideal as its reality.

-Vivekânanda's apologetic for idealized Hinduism was so powerful that it would eventually take the wind out of the Hindu reform movements, especially the Brahmo Samaj.
-It would made them appear disloyal to India's past greatness and would strip them of any authority for leading the renaissance.
-Idealized Hinduism did not need any traitors who compromised with Western religion and its political oppressors.
-There was no need for radical reform, only slow and careful education of the masses and a change of attitudes toward "man-making" religion.
+Vivekananda's apologetic for idealized Hinduism was so powerful that it took the wind out of the Hindu reform movement, especially the Brahmo Samaj.
+It made them appear disloyal to India's past greatness and stripped them of any authority for leading the renaissance.
+Idealized Hinduism did not need any traitors who compromised it with a mix of Western religion or seemed to serve India's political oppressors.
+There was no need for radical reform of Hinduism, only slow and careful education of the masses and a change of attitudes toward "man-making" religion.

-Theologically, this defense was a particularistic universalism, dangerously close to declaring that Hinduism--Vedanta, Advaita, Advaita Vedanta, the Religion Eternal--were all superior to other religions.
-And this shift came as Vivekânanda fought against missionary Christianity.
-He accepted the ladder model of Shankara's [Samkara's] vision of the sacred and forgot Shri Râmakrishna's circle of the equality of religions.
+Theologically, this defense was a particularistic universalism, dangerously close to declaring that Hinduism, Vedanta, Advaita, the Religion Eternal were superior to all others religions.
+And this shift came as Vivekananda fought against missionary Christianity.
+He accepted the "ladder model" of the sacred and forgot Shri Ramakrishna's circle of the equality of religions.
 The ladder image put Hinduism--or whichever term he chose for its idealized, purified form--at the top or at the highest rung of earthly manifestations of religions.
 And all other religions could be accepted as lower rungs.
-It was ironic that it was this same condescension from Christians that brought out this militant defense of Hinduism as true, moral, equal, and good at the Parliament.
-(The liberal version of this type of particularized universalism with rational Christianity as the epitome of civilization was as irritating to Vivekananda as the exclusively Christian conservative's position.)
+It was ironic that it was this same condescension from Christians that brought out the militant defense of Hinduism as true, moral, equal, and good at the Parliament.
+(The liberal version of this type of particularized universalism--with rational Christianity as the epitome of civilization--was as irritating to him as the exclusively Christian position.)